YooChangWan1969/p4a_with_kivy_kivymd/README.txt

 Would you like to share your working configuration?
 I'd be interested in learning about the specific settings that helped you resolve the build issues.

 By the way, it is work with ubuntu 22-04.
-So If you want to with unbuntu 24-04, first 22-04, and change to 24-04 in build_action.yml "runs-on: ubuntu-24.04"
+So If you want to with unbuntu 24-04, first 22-04, and change a number in build_action.yml "runs-on: ubuntu-24.04"

+Good Luck!!